-2.10.2 PS/2 Mouse and PS/2 Keyboard Ports
+2.7.1 PS/2 Mouse and PS/2 Keyboard Ports

-The system board is equipped with an onboard PS/2 mouse (Green) and PS/2 keyboard (Purple) ports - both at location JI of the ATX double deck ports of the system board.
+The system board is equipped with an onboard PS/2 mouse (Green) and PS/2 keyboard (Purple) ports - both are located at the ATX triple deck ports of the system board.
 The PS/2 mouse port uses IRQ12.
 If a mouse is not connected to this port, the system will reserve IRQ12 for other expansion cards.